leanswift/leanswift.github.io/supplierportal/src/pages/24.1.0/usermanual-supplierportal-design-display-pwa.md

 Theme can be configured by,

-Navigate to Leanswift -> Supplier Portal -> Design/Display PWA -> Main website.
+Navigate to Leanswift -> Supplier Portal -> Design/Display PWA -> Associate website.

 Under Theme Section, Choose Theme dropdown as ‘Light Theme’.